 The Advisory Board supports and challenges the Director General in VATT’s strategic development

 From left to right: Laura Hartman (replaced in the Advisory Board by Ritva Reinikka), Risto Murto, Marjo Bruun, Otto Toivanen, Panu Poutvaara, Tuulia Hakola-Uusitalo.

 VATT Advisory Board 2019-2021:

-Professor Otto Toivanen, KU Leuven and Aalto University (Chairman of the Advisory Board)
+Professor Otto Toivanen, Aalto University (Chairman of the Advisory Board)

 Director General Marjo Bruun, Statistics Finland